mosn/htnn/site/content/en/docs/developer-guide/plugin_development.md

 Here are the order group (sorted from first to last):

-* Pre: First position.
+* Outer: First position.
 It's reserved for Native plugins.

 Now goes the Go plugins: